 After completing the gas connection, make sure that the cooker is gas sound with a pressure test.

 Pressure Testing

-The gas pressure can be measured at the injector of one of the hotplate burners (not a wok burner).
+The gas pressure can be measured at the pressure test point on the gas connection block.

-Lift off a burner head.
-Fit the pressure gauge to the injector.
-Turn on and light one of the other hotplate burners.
+Connect the pressure gauge.
+Turn on and light one of the hotplate burners.